jcgonzalezb/user_registration_web_app/README.md

-# Stock Trading Log REST API
+# User registration web application
 > This project is an HTTP server REST API implementation

 ## Objectives

-- Creating a registration service that receives an email and a password.
+- Creating a user registration service that receives a name, email and city.
-- Allowing login into the server with an email and a password.
-- Allowing logged in users to create and update trading operations.
+- Allowing check the list of users created by the registration service.

 ## Table of content